 Criticism of the New Government Structure

 There was a lot of jostling for power and bickering over the new government's structure even before the new government had won its independence.
 Some people thought that the concept of government by the people was too populist to be successful, while others doubted the ability of farflung and very different states to agree and work together on causes for the common good.
+Revolutionary War political cartoons reflected these different opinions and showed the diverse opinions of colonists at that time.

 Being involved in the making and distribution of any criticism of the establishment was risky business at the time.
 Great Britain had no qualms about hunting down subversive elements and making an example of them.
 However, this did not stop the tenacious American colonists.
 They used these cartoons to gather support for their cause and eventually were able to overthrow the British government.